-Recent research by McKinsey indicates that a personalized and positive customer experience can lead to 20% higher customer satisfaction rates and a 10-15% boost in sales conversion rates.
-More importantly, data by Bain and Company claims that increasing customer retention rates by 5% can drive profits in the range of 25% to 95%.
+Recent research by McKinsey indicates that a personalized and positive customer experience can lead to 20% higher customer satisfaction rates and a 10-15% boost in Shopify conversion rate.
+More importantly, data by Bain and Company claims that increasing Shopify customer retention rate by 5% can drive profits in the range of 25% to 95%.

-Clearly, driving conversions should be every eCommerce business’ growth-related North Star metric.
-In this blog, we will look at how eCommerce brands can boost their CRO rates using real-life strategies, hacks, and tips.
+Clearly, improving Shopify conversion rate should be every eCommerce business’ growth-related North Star metric.
+In this blog, we will look at how eCommerce brands can boost their Shopify retention rate using real-life strategies, hacks, and tips.
 Let's get the ball rolling.

 Top-4 CRO Strategies from Real-Life Brands for Inspiration